Life insurance for cohabiting but unmarried couples can be confusing.

 Ireland, being the country that it is, has many tax rules and laws that we primarily mightn’t like but secondly, are totally unaware of.
-And I have been dealing with one such problem quite recently relating to how the revenue views the proceeds of a life insurance policy to a couple who are co-habiting but are unmarried.
+I’ve been dealing with one such problem quite recently relating to how the revenue views the proceeds of a life insurance policy to a couple who are co-habiting but are unmarried.

 Most will believe they are leaving their partner and kids in a secure financial position but the reality can be very different.
 If you are in this situation you could be leaving your family with a significant inheritance tax bill without knowing it.